2. What do entertainment companies have to do with tobacco?

 The definition of a “Tobacco Free” entertainment company

-- Further, that the company (if it is an MPAA member), in its role on the governing board of the Motion Picture Association of America, explicitly supports updating the rating and advertising standards and guidelines to assign an R-rating to any film with tobacco imagery, with the possible exceptions stated at (d).
+- Further, that the company (if it is an MPAA member), in its role on the governing board of the Motion Picture Association of America, explicitly supports updating the rating and advertising standards and guidelines to assign an R-rating to any video content with tobacco imagery, with the possible exceptions stated at (d).

 Who is responsible?